WebFiori/docs/ai-providers.md

 ## Where to Next

-- [Configuration](learn/ai-configuration) — full configuration reference for each provider
+See [Configuration](learn/ai-configuration) for the full configuration reference for each provider, or [Basic Chat](learn/ai-basic-chat) to start sending messages.
-- [Basic Chat](learn/ai-basic-chat) — send messages and read responses